AlanAsAlways/libft-42-Cursus-Sept-2024/README.md

 3. **More than just typing**: It’s crucial that you understand **what your code does and how it works**.
 Comprehension is key, not just the act of coding.

-4. **Supportive PDF**: In this repository, I’ll include a PDF where I explain, in my own words, what each part of the project does and how it works.
+4. **Supportive PDF**: In this repository, I’ll include a PDF where I explain, in my own words, how to create every single type of file you will need in this project.

 ---